microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_office365activationcounts.md

 #### Response

-The following is an example of the response.
+The following example shows a response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 ```http
 HTTP/1.1 200 OK